Written by Stephen Perry

-After a while of watching ThunderCats, it can become easy to forget the more feline attributes of the ThunderCat characters and instead come to think of them merely as super-agile, physically above-average humanoid warriors rather than as what they are – essentially an amalgamation of cat and human, with a lot of their appearance heavily emphasising their cat-like traits.
-However, an episode like “Safari Joe” brings back to the audience’s attention our heroes’ feline attributes, when the intergalactic big game hunter this episode is named after attacks the ThunderCats, not because of a grudge or a lust for power, but because they are the only type of cat he has yet to hunt.
+After a while of watching ThunderCats, it can become easy to forget the more feline attributes of the ThunderCat characters and instead come to think of them merely as super-agile, physically above-average humanoid warriors rather than as what they are: essentially an amalgamation of cat and human, with many of their appearances heavily emphasizing their cat-like traits.
+However, an episode like “Safari Joe” brings back to the audience’s attention our heroes’ feline attributes, when the eponymous intergalactic big game hunter attacks the ThunderCats, not because of a grudge or a lust for power, but because they are the only type of cat he has yet to hunt.
 Not only is this a clever premise, but it also provides the series with one of its most memorable episodes.

 This episode is also a great showcase for Lion-O, for many reasons.
 As well as being revered by Safari Joe and Mule as the most obviously dangerous of the ThunderCats, this episode shows Lion-O triumphing even without the Sword of Omens, instead using his intelligence and cunning to outwit and ultimately intimidate the hunter.
-Calling on the wisdom we’ve seen him fast acquire throughout the course of the series, Lion-O successfully fathoms that at the heart of most bullies lies a coward, and that the bullying aspect of Safari Joe’s nature is as much to cover his own inner cowardice.
-That Lion-O should lure the hunter into his own territory of Cats Lair shows a guile and cunning that amply displays how smart and battle-savvy the young lord has become, and one of this episode’s main themes, that of focussing the audience’s attention back on the ThunderCats’ cat-like attributes, is again touched upon when Lion-O lets loose several bestial roars to intimidate Safari Joe.
-Indeed, another of these roars is used as Lion-O leaps out of the trap that Safari Joe laid for him outside of Cats Lair, a lovely little touch that again accentuates the dynamic of big game hunter versus humanoid, cat-like prey.
+Calling on the wisdom we’ve seen him fast acquire throughout the course of the series, Lion-O successfully fathoms that at the heart of most bullies lies a coward, and that the bullying aspect of Safari Joe’s nature really serves to cover his own inner cowardice.
+That Lion-O should lure the hunter into his own territory of Cats’ Lair shows a cunning that amply displays how smart and battle-savvy the young lord has become, and one of this episode’s main themes, that of focusing the audience’s attention back on the ThunderCats’ cat-like attributes, is again touched upon when Lion-O lets loose several bestial roars to intimidate Safari Joe.
+Indeed, another of these roars is used as Lion-O leaps out of the trap that Safari Joe laid for him outside of Cats’ Lair, a lovely little touch that again accentuates the dynamic of big game hunter versus humanoid, cat-like prey.

 There is a great deal to love about this episode, which I personally consider to be one of the most flawless examples of storytelling seen within the ThunderCats series.
-The storyline is engaging and suspenseful, Safari Joe himself feels like a legitimate threat with an element of complexity to his character, the visuals are striking, the dialogue is snappy, memorable and feels natural, and the episode is a great showcase for all of the ThunderCat characters, albeit a rather unflattering one for all but Lion-O!
-Even though this episode is completely devoid of the usual threat of Mumm-Ra and the Mutants, in actual fact this is barely noticeable, such is the sense of threat posed by Safari Joe.
-In short, this episode is a true classic, and a deserved fan favourite!
+The storyline is engaging and suspenseful; Safari Joe himself feels like a legitimate threat with an element of complexity to his character; the visuals are striking; the dialogue is snappy, memorable and feels natural; and the episode is a great showcase for all of the ThunderCats and their abilities (albeit a rather unflattering one for everyone but Lion-O!).
+Even though this episode is completely devoid of the usual threat of Mumm-Ra and the Mutants, in actual fact this is barely noticeable—such is the sense of threat posed by Safari Joe.
+In short, this episode is a true classic, and a deserved fan favorite!